 India.
 Enron indirectly owns 50% of the net voting interest in Dabhol Power Company (Dabhol), which owns a 740 megawatt power plant and is constructing an additional 1,444 megawatt power plant together with an LNG regasification facility (collectively Phase II) in India.
 Enron accounts for its investment in Dabhol under the equity method and the debt of Dabhol is non-recourse to Enron.
 As of September 30, 2001, Enron’s investment in and advances to Dabhol and related activities was $1.2 billion.
+This amount is included as s “non-core business” discussed in Note 2.

 Dabhol has been in dispute with the Maharashtra State Electricity Board (MSEB), the purchaser of power from Dabhol, and the Government of Maharashtra (GOM) and the federal government of India (GOI), the guarantors of payments by the MSEB pursuant to the terms and conditions of the power purchase agreements (PPA) and the other project documents.
 The contract disputes relate principally to (a) the failure by the MSEB to pay certain capacity and energy payments under the PPA, and the failure of the GOM and GOI to satisfy certain guarantee obligations under the project documents and (b) MSEB’s statements that MSEB has “rescinded” the PPA and MSEB is therefore no longer bound by the PPA.
 As a result of such disputes, the 740 megawatt power plant is not being dispatched by MSEB, the Phase II lenders have stopped funding the continued construction of Phase II, the construction contractors have terminated the construction contracts for non-payment and Dabhol has suspended all construction activities.
 Additionally, the lenders to Dabhol have assumed control of Dabhol’s bank accounts in order to monitor the use of its remaining available funds.
 There is no assurance that Dabhol will be able to resolve the disputes with MSEB, GOM and GOI to its favor and to successfully collect on and to enforce any judgment or settlement.
-However, Dabhol believes that the MSEB’s actions are in clear violation of the terms of the PPA, and Dabhol intends to pursue all available legal remedies under the project documents.
+However, Dabhol believes that the MSEB’s actions are in clear violation of the terms of the PPA, and Dabhol intends to pursue all available legal remedies under the project documents which would entitle Enron to receive an amount in excess of its investment.
 On November 5, 2001, Dabhol delivered notice stating its intent to sell and transfer the power plant and the LNG regasification facility to MSEB pursuant to the provisions of the PPA.
 Most recently, certain of the Indian financial institutions providing loans to the project have obtained court orders temporarily preventing Dabhol from terminating the PPA.
 These same lenders are seeking broader orders requiring Dabhol to restart the power plant pending the resolution of disputes between Dabhol and MSEB.
 In addition, the India Commissioner of Customs has recently passed orders adversely altering the custom duty rates applicable to substantial portions of the project and other rulings detrimental to the project.
 Dabhol intends to appeal these orders.
 Based on the latest developments, Enron cannot predict the outcome of this dispute.
-The outcome could have a material adverse effect on Enron’s financial position and results of operations.
+However, the ultimate outcome of these proceedings or negotiations may have a material adverse effect on Enron’s financial position and results of operations.

 7. SALE OF PORTLAND GENERAL